batteryshark/pdx/README.md

-# Paradox - a Process Isolation and Environment Emulation Layer
+# Paradox - A Process Isolation / Environment Emulation Layer

 This collection of loadable modules comprise a framework for isolating a process and/or emulating another operating environment.